Sleepytime Gorilla Museum: Performance

 Their live performances have featured puppet shows, pseudo-scientific scholarly presentations, and performances by members of the Butoh group inkBoat.

 The band uses many homemade devices as instruments, such as the Viking Rowboat.
 Dan Rathbun — who created most of the band's idiosyncratic instruments — plays, among other custom-made instruments (though he uses a common bass guitar most of the time), a custom-stringed bass instrument referred to as the Sledgehammer Dulcimer (or, alternately, the Slide Piano Log), which uses piano strings and is possibly more than 7 feet long; it is played with two sticks: one in the left hand generally used as a fret, and another in the right hand to strike the strings.

 Percussionist Michael Iago Mellender's instruments consist of restaurant kitchen equipment, trash can lids, and other "found" metal objects, in addition to traditional percussion instruments.
 One of the more infamous instruments used by the band was Moe!
 Staiano's Popping Turtle (now residing in Brooklyn, NY).
 It can be heard about 1:21 into the song "Sleep is Wrong".

 Categorization

 SGM's music can be likened to experimental rock or avant-garde metal; however, as inherent to the music, the band attempts to escape any categorization.
-Some influences include Henry Cow, Swans, Einstürzende Neubauten, King Crimson, Mayhem, Bauhaus, Art Bears, Igor Stravinsky, Thinking Plague, and Univers Zéro.
 In a review for SGM's second album Of Natural History, David Moore of Pitchfork states that SGM's debut album Grand Opening and Closing was an amalgam of Meshuggah and Secret Chiefs 3, resulting in "some truly cracked prog-metal anthems."